Rishika2805/AmazonClone/README.md

+# Amazone Clone
-# this is my first project on HTMl and CSS
+ this is my first project on HTMl and CSS
 <br>
 Author - Rishika kaur